portworx/px-docs/runc/index.md

 To install and configure PX to run directly with runC, please use the configuration steps described in this section.

+If you are already running PX as a docker container and need to migrate to OCI, following the [migration steps](/runc#upgrading-from-px-containers-to-px-oci).

 >**Note:**<br/>It is highly recommended to include the steps outlined in this document in a systemd unit file, so that PX starts up correctly on every reboot of a host.
 An example unit file is shown below.

+## Install

 ### Prerequisites

-* *SYSTEMD*: The installation below assumes the [systemd](https://en.wikipedia.org/wiki/Systemd) package is installed on your system (i.e. `systemctl` command works).
+* *SYSTEMD*: The installation below assumes the [systemd](https://en.wikipedia.org/wiki/Systemd) package is installed on your system (i.e. _systemctl_ command works).
     - Note, if you are running Ubuntu 16.04, CentoOS 7 or CoreOS v94 (or newer) the "systemd" is already installed and no actions will be required.
-* *SCHEDULERS*: If you are installing PX into `Kubernetes` or `Mesosphere DC/OS` cluster, we recommend to install the scheduler-specific Portworx package, which provides tighter integration, and better overall user experience.
+* *SCHEDULERS*: If you are installing PX into **Kubernetes** or **Mesosphere DC/OS** cluster, we recommend to install the scheduler-specific Portworx package, which provides tighter integration, and better overall user experience.
 * *FIREWALL*: Ensure ports 9001-9015 are open between the cluster nodes that will run Portworx.
 * *NTP*: Ensure all nodes running PX are time-synchronized, and NTP service is configured and running.
 * *KVDB*: Please have a clustered key-value database (etcd or consul) installed and ready.
 For etcd installation instructions refer this [doc](/maintain/etcd.html).
 * *STORAGE*: At least one of the PX-nodes should have extra storage available, in a form of unformatted partition or a disk-drive.<br/> Also please note that storage devices explicitly given to Portworx (ie. `px-runc ... -s /dev/sdb -s /dev/sdc3`) will be automatically formatted by PX.

-### Install

 The installation and setup of PX OCI bundle is a 3-step process: